 |Readings||Saunders comprehensive veterinary dictionary||Recommended||Studdert, V, Blood, D & Gay, C 2012||4TH EDN, SAUNDERS, ELSEVIER, EDINBURGH.|

 |Readings||Scientific farm animal production||Recommended||Taylor, R & Field, T 2011||10TH EDN, PRENTICE HALL, UPPER SADDLE RIVER, USA.|

 01. Describe animal management practices for production animal businesses which optimise profitability, animal welfare and sustainability.

-- Workshops session will consider traditional and alternative animal husbandry practices using case studies.
-Aspects of animal nutition welfare will be researched and discussed in groups.
+- Workshop session will consider traditional and alternative animal husbandry practices using case studies.
+Aspects of animal nutrition welfare will be researched and discussed in groups.

 02. List common and exotic production animal health issues and management control options

 - Workshops sessions will consider common and exotic diseases.
 Principles of practical control using management techniques will be explored in practical sessions in the laboratory and on the farm.